hyphanet/fred/CONTRIBUTING.md

 All commits with functional changes must be reviewed, including those from maintainers.
-An exception are plugins: updates to official plugins must include the commit id from the the plugin-repo in the commit description (the review in the plugin-repo doubles as review in fred).
+An exception are plugins: updates to official plugins must include the commit id from the the plugin-repo in the commit description; the review in the plugin repository then serves as review in fred.

 Code review helps improve code quality, ensures that multiple people know the codebase, serves as a defense against introducing malicious code, and makes it